Amicable/Voluntary Breach of Contract - Compliance & Procedures

 - the financial indemnity: this indemnity must be at least equal to statutory redundancy indemnities (check with SEDI for calculation and see our leaflet about redundancy), but can be easily enhanced.
 The amount can be equal up to several months of wage.
 The amount must be written in letters on the application.

 - The scheduled date of breach: The day after the meeting, you must count a minimum of 6 successive calendar weeks (from Monday to Sunday) to determine the end of employment’s breach.
 We advice 7 weeks.
-However, you can provide a date well after the minimum legal delay.
+However, you can provide a date well after the minimum legal period.

 - The date and signature of both parties with mention “read and approved” in French i.e. “lu et approuvé”.